jediproject/jediproject.github.io/docs/ReferenceArchitecture.md

 ```
 assets --> external components or code implementation is not linked to SPA
-assets\libs --> external libraries (ex: angular, jquery, bootstrap, etc)
+assets/libs --> external libraries (ex: angular, jquery, bootstrap, etc)
-assets\css --> third-party css
+assets/css --> third-party css
-assets\css\app.css --> custom css in the project (the only one that must be modified)
+assets/css/app.css --> custom css in the project (the only one that must be modified)
-assets\fonts --> sources used by the project
+assets/fonts --> sources used by the project
-assets\img --> images used in assembling the site/project
+assets/img --> images used in assembling the site/project
-assets\js --> JS files not AngularJS created/customized in the project
+assets/js --> JS files not AngularJS created/customized in the project
 ```

 This structure is used by several market components, for example, Twitter Bootstrap uses these folder paths on their CSS, to obtain images, fonts, etc.